Funding Specialist Housing: SEN, Supported Living & Care Homes

 Specialist accommodation is in short supply in the UK:

-- Rising need for supported living for adults with disabilities
+- Rising need for supported living for adults with disabilities, helping reduce pressure on the NHS and local councils

-- Pressure on councils to reduce out-of-area placements
+- Pressure on councils to reduce out-of-area placements, leading to stronger use of local authority contracts

 As a result, specialist housing offers developers: